APiercey/apiercey.github.io/content/posts/6-line-micro-testing-framework.md

 end
 ```

-I _sliiightly_ lied, as it's not very useful like this.
-It indeed works as a micro _framework_ but we need to add our own assertions.
-We can open the module and define our own.
+I _sliiightly_ lied, as it's not very useful on its own.
+It indeed works as a micro "_framework_" so we need to add our own assertions.
+We can open the module up and define our own.

-An assertion is defined as a method that accepts three arguments: a description, left comparison, and a right comparion.
-It's return value is `nil` on success and a list of failure messages on failure.
+An assertion is defined as a method that accepts three arguments: a description, a left comparison, and a right comparison.
+Its return value should be `nil` on success and a list of failure messages on failure.

 For example: